 Knocking about the pantry, I came upon a bottle of gochujang, the Korean fermented chile paste.
-Traditionally made from hot red peppers, rice, salt, and some kind of sweetener (and often soybeans), this deep red condiment is spicy, salty, sweet, tart, and full of umami.
-Think of it like sriracha but heartier and less sweet.
+Traditionally made from hot red peppers, rice, salt, a sweetener, and often soybeans, this deep red condiment is spicy, salty, sweet, and full of umami.
+Think of it like sriracha but more earthy and less sweet.
 Gochujang is a staple in our house, where we use it as a condiment in bibimbap, to make dipping sauces, grilled marinades, and more.
 It was just begging to be added to the cocktail.

 Watermelon Gochujang Margarita